Quince: Description

+Quinces are shrubs or small trees up to 4 to 6 m tall and 3 to 4.5 m wide.
+Young twigs are covered in a grey down.
+The leaves are oval, and are downy on the underside.
+The solitary flowers, produced in late spring after the leaves, are white or pink.

+The ripe fruit is aromatic but remains hard; gritty stone cells are dispersed through the flesh.
+It is larger than many apples, weighing as much as 1 kg, often pear-shaped but sometimes roughly spherical.

-The seeds contain nitriles, which are common in the seeds of the rose family.
-In the stomach, enzymes or stomach acid or both cause some of the nitriles to be hydrolysed and produce hydrogen cyanide, which is a volatile gas.
-The seeds are only toxic if eaten in large quantities.
+The seeds contain nitriles, common in the seeds of the rose family.
+In the stomach, enzymes or stomach acid or both cause some of the nitriles to be hydrolysed and produce toxic hydrogen cyanide, which is a volatile gas.
+The seeds are toxic only if eaten in large quantities.